- Identify possible challenges families face and considerations for parenting in early childhood.

 - Classroom lending library:

 A lending library can be a great starting point in your efforts to make resources available for families in your classroom.
 The library may include books, toys, CDs and DVDs, which families may check out and take home.
 Your lending library should include materials that are written and presented in a family-friendly, jargon-free language.
-It should cover a variety of topics and interest areas, include materials that reflect consideration of diversity and multiculturalism, and, when possible, include materials in different languages to reflect the backgrounds of particular children in your classroom.
+It should cover a variety of topics and interest areas, include materials that reflect consideration of diversity and multiculturalism, and, when possible, include materials in different languages to reflect the backgrounds of all children in your classroom.

 - Family classes and workshops: